MrChallah/cxhunt/README.md

 # CX Hunt Overlay (Temporary)

-Transparent Tailwind, CX in the Chat Dude
+Transparent Tailwind, CX in the Chat Dude.

 Just use https://cxhunt-production.up.railway.app/overlay/kickusername and slap it in OBS or whatever you prefer Works for everyone except Tazo, PATRICKBOO
 ## Endpoints